hostmobility/documentation/docs/interfaces/hmx/ethernet.md

 ## Sleep and wake up

-Only T1 (eth2 and eth3) ethernet was supposed to have wake-up function to wake up the system from suspend/sleep.
-The current hardware does not support it.
-There where not T1 ethernet phy that provide both 100BASE-TX and 1000BASE-T1.
+Not supported by the current hardware revision.
+T1 Ethernet (`eth2` and `eth3`) wake from suspend/sleep is planned for a later revision.